WestDRI/wgpages/content/humanitiesPython.md

 ## Pandas

-Let's try reading some public-domain data about Jeopardy questions with `pandas`:
+Let's try reading some public-domain data about Jeopardy questions with `pandas` (31MB file, so it might take a while):

 ```py
 import pandas as pd